Cemetery & Grounds Division

 The Cemetery and Grounds Division will gladly answer any questions you have regarding municipal cemeteries.
 Please call 222-5077 or visit the cemetery and grounds superintendent's office, 234 E. Summit Avenue between the hours of 7:30am and 4pm Monday through Friday.

 The rules and regulations governing the City Cemeteries provide for an orderly, well groomed, quiet sanctuary.
 To achieve and maintain that status requires a joint effort between the cemetery staff and cemetery patrons.
 Those persons owning rights to burial and those having deceased loved ones interred within the cemetery need to be aware of the policies that regulate City of Burlington cemeteries.

-The City has recently adopted a new ordinance for City Cemeteries that will go into effect October 1st, 2018 that will affect patron’s cemetery plots.
-According to the new ordinance the following decorations will no longer be allowed: solar lights, figurines, mulch, pinwheels, balloons, and concrete figurines, hanging decorations, lawn furniture, fencing (plastic wood, metal, etc.), hardscapes, (block, rock, brick, etc.), vases, glass objects, urns , trinkets rocks/gravel/landscape pebbles, and any other items interfering with the safe and efficient maintenance of cemeteries.
-The new ordinance will include all City Cemeteries which are North Lawn, Pine Hill, Rest Haven and Brown’s Chapel.
-After the ordinance goes into effect, the City will implement a four month education period for families and patrons.
-Staff will work with and help families remove the items that are not in compliance with the new ordinance.
-Items will need to be removed from cemetery plots by February 1, 2019.
+The City adopted an ordinance for City Cemeteries that went into effect back in October, 2018.
+According to the ordinance the following decorations will no longer be allowed: solar lights, figurines, mulch, pinwheels, balloons, and concrete figurines, hanging decorations, lawn furniture, fencing (plastic wood, metal, etc.), hardscapes, (block, rock, brick, etc.), vases, glass objects, urns , trinkets rocks/gravel/landscape pebbles, and any other items interfering with the safe and efficient maintenance of cemeteries.

 Below is a link to the full ordinance document.